Frequently recurrence properties and block families

-Theorem \ref{PBF implica PF}, together with Corollary \ref{F recurrence implica bF hiper}, gives us the following. \begin{corollary} Let $T$ be a $w^*$-$w^*$ continuous operator defined in a dual Banach space and let $\F$ be a Furstenberg family.
-Then $T$ is hypercyclic and has the $\PP_\F$ property if and only if $T$ is $b\F$-hypercyclic. \end{corollary} \begin{corollary} Let $T$ be a $w^*$-$w^*$ continuous operator on a dual Banach space $X$.
-Then, \begin{enumerate} \item $T$ has the $\PP_{\mathcal D}$ property if and only if it has the $\PP_{\overline{\mathcal {BD}}}$ property; \item $T$ has the $\PP_{\mathcal Syn}$ property if and only if it has the $\PP_{\mathcal {PS}yn}$ property; \item $T$ has a dense set of periodic vectors if and only if it has the $\PP_{\kAP}$ property. \end{enumerate} \end{corollary} \begin{proof} We only have to prove (3), since (1) and (2) are partcular cases of Theorem \ref{PBF implica PF}.
-Since by the above result $T$ has the $\PP_{\mathcal I\AP}$ property if and only if it has the $\PP_{\kAP}$ property, it suffices to see that if $T$ has the $\PP_{\mathcal I\AP}$ property then $T$ has a dense set of periodic vectors.
-Given a nonempty open set $U$ take another nonempty open, bounded and convex set $V\sub \overline V\sub U$.
-Then there are $x_V\in V$ and $k\in\mathbb N$ such $Orb_{T^k}(x_V)\sub V$.
-Let $Y:=\overline{co}(Orb_{T^k}(x_V))\sub \overline V\sub U$.
-Then $Y$ is a $T^k$-invariant $w^*$-compact set.
-Thus by the Schauder-Tychonoff Theorem, there is a fixed point of $T^k$ in $Y$.
-This fixed point is a $k$-periodic vector for $T$ which is contained in $U$. \end{proof}
+Theorem \ref{PBF implica PF}, together with Corollary \ref{F recurrence implica bF hiper}, gives us the following. \begin{corollary} Let $T$ be an adjoint operator defined on a separable dual Banach space and let $\F$ be a left-shift invariant hereditary upward family.
+Then $T$ is hypercyclic and almost $\F$-recurrent if and only if $T$ is $b\F$-hypercyclic. \end{corollary} Recall that a vector $x$ is said to be periodic for an operator $T$ provided that there is $n\in \mathbb N$ such that $T^n(x)=x$. \begin{corollary} Let $T$ be an adjoint operator defined on a dual Banach space $X$.
+Then, \begin{enumerate} \item $T$ is almost ${\mathcal D} $-recurrent if and only if it is almost $\overline{\mathcal {BD}}$-recurrent; \item $T$ is almost ${\mathcal Syn}$-recurrent if and only if it is almost $\mathcal {PS}yn$-recurrent; \item $T$ has a dense set of periodic vectors if and only if it is almost ${\kAP}$-recurrent. \end{enumerate} \end{corollary} \begin{proof} We only have to prove (3), since (1) and (2) follow by Theorem \ref{PBF implica PF} and Example \ref{ejemplos block families} $b)$ and $d)$, respectively.